Join the ASCL Open Data Project for Schools

 Watch our exclusive interview with School leaders and ASCL policy makers to find out more:

-askEddi is a whole school improvement platform supporting school leaders, teachers and data managers.
+askEddi is a whole school improvement platform for school leaders, teachers, data managers and attendance leads.

 Our core product for Attendance works with your existing Management Information System.
-It reduces workload and administration so teachers and school leaders have more time to act and deliver intervention where it matters.
+It reduces workload and administration so you have better quality information, and more time to act and deliver intervention when it really matters.

-We’ve partnered with ASCL as part of the Open Schools Data Project to pioneer a new way of managing and reporting pupil attendance.
+We’ve partnered with ASCL to deliver the Open Data Project for Schools to pioneer a new way of managing and reporting pupil attendance.

 Regular school attendance and educational attainment are inextricably linked.
 Regular attendance minimises the likelihood of a young person of being NEET, reduces social exclusion and improves employment chances (impacts upon socioeconomic status and intergenerational poverty).